Family: Asteraceae

 Description

-Compass Plant (Silphium laciniatum) is a group of long lived tall native prairie plants.
+Compass Plant (Silphium laciniatum) is a group of long-lived, tall native prairie plants with yellow flowers.
+The leaves are orientated in north-south directions, hence the name.

 Pronunciation(SIL-phee-um)